digimonkeys/Front-end-Developer-Interview-Questions/README.md

 It has since received contributions from over [100 developers](https://github.com/h5bp/Front-end-Developer-Interview-Questions/graphs/contributors).

 * How would you validate a text input field for a twitter username, including the @ symbol?
-You would use the ngPattern directive to perform a regex match that matches Twitter usernames. https://docs.angularjs.org/api/ng/directive/ngPattern
+I would use the ngPattern directive to perform a regex match that matches Twitter usernames. https://docs.angularjs.org/api/ng/directive/ngPattern